csr911/Phonebook/README.md

 DELETE SAME NAME IN PHONEBOOK
 DELETE SAME NUMBERS IN PHONEBOOK
 SEARCH 3
-ENTER THE NAME OF PERSON WHOSE DETAILS YOU WANT TO UPDATE...
-Vijay
+ENTER THE NAME OF PERSON WHOSE DETAILS YOU WANT TO UPDATE... ram

 WHAT DO YOU WANT TO UPDATE?
 1.NAME
 2.PHONE NUMBER
 3.G-MAIL
-1 ENTER NEW-NAME=Priti
+1 ENTER NEW-NAME=ram
 DO YOU WANT TO CONTINUE UPDATING?n

 DO YOU WANT TO CONTINUE OPERATIONS?????????y